Vietnam, Philippines sign deals on security in disputed South China Sea

 China urges Philippines to ‘act with caution’ amid South China Sea dispute

 The South China Sea is at the centre of territorial tussles between China, the Philippines and other countries.
-China claims almost the entire sea as its sovereign territory, while the Philippines, Vietnam and others claim various islands, islets, reefs and shoals.
+China claims almost the entire sea as its sovereign territory, while the Philippines, Vietnam and other Southeast Asian nations claim various islands, islets, reefs and shoals around their coasts.

+An estimated $5 trillion in international trade passes through the waters each year.

-Tensions between the Philippines, a United States ally, and China over the waters recently reached boiling point.
+Tensions between the Philippines, a United States ally, and China have intensified in recent months.

 At the end of last year, the Philippines accused China of “swarming” the Whitsun Reef off its coast.
-China, for its part, accused the Philippines of provocations in the Second Thomas Shoal waterway.
+China, for its part, accused the Philippines of “provocations” at disputed Second Thomas Shoal where Manila has complained about the Chinese coast guard’s use of water cannons, a military-grade laser and dangerous blocking manoeuvres leading to ship collisions.

 Earlier this month, China held military drills in the South China Sea as the US and the Philippines conducted their own joint exercises in the same waters.

-The high-seas faceoffs are fueling fears of a wider conflict.
+The high-seas faceoffs are fuelling fears of a wider conflict.

 Strategic partners